akumagamo/node-app-mini-workflow/readme.md

 Mini Workflow Engine for loading data from Webpages.
 Where the workflow can be defined modular, in a building-block manner

 ## Features
-i. httpSource Module, wraps 'http.get' into a Workflow Module.
+* httpSource Module, wraps 'http.get' into a Workflow Module.
-i. custom-transformation Module, transforms an object into an other object.
+* custom-transformation Module, transforms an object into an other object.
-i. regex-transforamtion Module, creates a List of Lists from a given String, with the passed RegEx-Expression.
+* regex-transforamtion Module, creates a List of Lists from a given String, with the passed RegEx-Expression.
-i. log values to console or special function.
+* log values to console or special function.
-i. fileDestination Module, writes values into a defined File and passes the value unchanged to next caller.
+* fileDestination Module, writes values into a defined File and passes the value unchanged to next caller.
-i. fileSource Module, base textfile Reader Module
+* fileSource Module, base textfile Reader Module
-i. join to Flows
+* join to Flows

+## Known Bugs
+* since ModuleConnector object is "injected", in nested calls, default values will only work if, the position in the function call is filled with null / undefined / usw. (see by regexTransformation, ...)

 ## Roadmap / Future Features
-i.
-GUI interface
-i.
-Naming of Module-Steps
-i. fileSource Module (css, textfile, json, ...)
-i. "httpFileDownload" Module
+* parameters as option-object (fixes )
+* autoloading from Modules
+* Custom modules, create interface for custom Modules (Factory eq.)
+* regexModule upgrade selection function
+* "FOR" Module, goes through all elements in an List and executes a passed function on each item
-i.
-"IF" Module, directs the Flow based on the outcome of the passed function.
+* "IF" Module, directs the Flow based on the outcome of the passed function.
-i.
-"FILTER" Module, filters entries from a List based on the passed function (returns a new list)
+* "FILTER" Module, filters entries from a List based on the passed function (returns a new list)
-i.
-"FOR" Module, goes through all elements in an List and executes a passed function on each item
-i.
-Custom modules, create interface for custom Modules (Factory eq.)
-i. autoloading from Modules
-i. regexModule upgrade selection function
+* extend joinModule to accept multiple flows
+* "httpFileDownload" Module
+* specific fileSource Module (css, textfile, json, ...)
-i. customScript Module, to execute scripts in the workflow context
+* customScript Module, to execute scripts in the workflow context
-i. extend joinModule to accept multiple flows
-i. parameters as option-object

-## Known Bugs
-i. since ModuleConnector object is "injected", in nested calls, default values will only work if, the position in the function call is filled with null / undefined / usw. (see by regexTransformation, ...)
+* Naming of Module-Steps
+* GUI interface

 ## System Requirement & Prerequisits
  simply node.js installation